Trump Launched A Trade War Against China. Don't Look To Biden To Reverse It

 "I think the continued inflammatory rhetoric that President Trump has used toward China has basically made it impossible for any administration to immediately come in and change course," says Chad Bown, senior fellow at the Peterson Institute for International Economics.

-It's a marked change for an incoming president who voted for NAFTA, despite later expressing misgivings about it.
+It's a marked change for an incoming president who voted for the North American Free Trade Agreement, despite later expressing misgivings about it.
 He also once voted to set the path for China to enter the World Trade Organization, eventually helping fuel the Asian country's incredible rise as a manufacturing superpower.

 But Trump, experts note, has successfully shifted the debate on China by repeatedly accusing Beijing of predatory policies that gutted American industries, even if few companies have relocated back to the United States.